sw9084/capstone-3-easyshop/README.md

 DAO, and SQL queries.

-I learned how important it is to carefully debug SQL syntax and understand how

-database errors can surface only after authentication succeeds.
-This project also
+I learned how important it is to carefully debug SQL syntax and understand how database errors can surface only after authentication succeeds.

-helped me become more confident in troubleshooting full-stack backend issues.

----

 ## Project Status